HONG KONG,�CHINA -�Media OutReach�-�9 October 2018 - Whether it is our

 they like.
 Since sharing an incidental similarity with the provider will

-increase an observer
+increase an observer's

-attention on the provider
+attention on the provider's

 negative or undesirable characteristics, the observer will increase their blame

-on the provider in this case,
+on the provider in this case,"

 says Prof. Wan.